vekatze/neut/book/src/modality-and-memory.md

 ## Layers and the Box Modality

-In Neut, each type `a` has a corresponding type `meta a`.
+In Neut, each type `a` has a corresponding type `+a`.
 This type provides a way to work with _layers_, which are similar to lifetimes in other languages.

-Below, we’ll first introduce the concept of layers, and then see how to use `meta a`.
+Below, we’ll first introduce the concept of layers, and then see how to use `+a`.

 ### Layers and Variables